-Latest on the chopping block is Dan Price, the messiah of middle class income, who famousely increased his enployees salaries to $70k in a social experiment designed to remove financial stress and unlock his employees potential.
+On the chopping block is Dan Price, the messiah of middle class income, who famously increased his employees salaries to $70k in a social experiment designed to remove financial stress and unlock his employees potential.

 In a Bloomberg article the picture painted of him is that of an abusive manipulator.
 The piece is masterfully written, peeling back the layers of his personality.
 I can’t help but sympathize with him though.

 Driven people are often not liked, or even understood.
 The more meteoric your rise, the more scrutiny you attract.

 If the layers of my actions were dissected in the same way, you could probably construct and equally dark view of my personality, minus the wife-waterboarding of course.